JessicaPerez1/RGB-Color-Game/README.md

 ## Description

-Test your rgb skills in a playful way with this app!
-A random rgb color is generated and the user has to guess, there are 2 modes - easy and hard.
+Test your rgb skills with this app!
+In this rgb color guessing game, a random rgb color is generated and the user has to guess.
+When the user wins, all elements turn the correct color!
+The user has multiple chances to guess.
+There are 2 modes: easy and hard.

 ## Table of Contents